 Vietnam has always been on top of my bucket list.
-There is something about this country, that has always made me feel very curious.
-The Vietnamese style hats, green rice fields, sunny beaches, palm trees, Pho and spring rolls…
+There is something about this country, that has always made me very curious.
+The Vietnamese hats, green rice fields, sunny beaches, palm trees, Pho and spring rolls…

 and here is the first part of my Ho Chi Minh photo diary, more coming soon 😉